• Skip to primary navigation

 • 1 cup baby spinach chopped

-• 1 tbsp (7g) real bacon bits
+• 1 tablespoon (7g) real bacon bits

-• 1 tbsp (5g) grated parmesan cheese
+• 1 tablespoon (5g) grated parmesan cheese

 • Kosher salt & pepper